Last Updated on December 28, 2020

 21. Strathgordon and the Gordon Dam plus Scary Abseiling!

 The Gordon Dam wall is 132 meters high and was built in 1974.
 Abseiling down the wall is an option for the brave… I was hoping to book the kids on as a surprise for them… but it is for 18 and over only.
 Shame.
 Be sure to see the 2,000-year-old Huon pine stump at Pedder Wilderness Lodge, near the dam wall.

-We enjoyed staying at one of our favorite free camps down this way at Edgar Pond on the Scott’s Peak Road.
+We enjoyed staying at one of our favorite free camps down this way at Edgar Pond on the Scott’s Peak Road (find it on WikiCamps AU app).
 There is a smashing little walk on the road in called the ‘Creepy Crawly Walk’ – don’t miss it!

 22.** MUST SEE** ‘ The Wall’ at Derwent Bridge

 This is my absolute favorite.
 We went to ‘The Wall’ without really knowing what it was, people just said to go and see it.
 Wow.
 I think it’s better to not really know the whole story, just arrive with plenty of time and enjoy this man-made treasure.
 Kids are welcome but must be kept under control, no cameras allowed inside.
 If you must know what it is, read more…

 23. Lake St Clair National Park